 Brad Elliott Schlossman

-Schlossman is in his ninth year covering college hockey for the Herald and has been with the paper since 2003.
-A native of Fargo, Schlossman has voted in the national college hockey poll since 2007 and has served as a member of the Hobey Baker and Patty Kazmaier Award committees.
+Schlossman is in his 14th year covering college hockey for the Herald.
+In 2016 and 2018, he was named the top beat writer in the country by the Associated Press Sports Editors.
+He also was the NCHC's inaugural Media Excellence Award winner in 2018.
+Schlossman has voted in the national college hockey poll since 2007 and has served as a member of the Hobey Baker and Patty Kazmaier Award committees.

 - Member for

 Two weeks ago, UND’s seniors were honored in Ralph Engelstad Arena.
 Last weekend, they played their last game for the program.
 This week, they’re starting to split up as they begin their pro hockey careers.